FirmwGuy/CEP/docs/L0_KERNEL/design/L0-DESIGN-MAILBOX-LIFECYCLE.md

 ## Technical Details

+This section documents the concrete mechanics behind identity selection, TTL resolution, and retention so implementation work can lean on the same guarantees captured in the design rationale.

 ### Identity precedence and collision handling
 - **Problem:** Packs must support caller IDs, drive idempotent retries, and still ingest messages from sources that cannot provide stable names.
 - **Decision:** Implement a fixed precedence order: caller-supplied ID → digest slug → counter fallback.
 Digest selection depends on envelopes being immutable so the hash remains reproducible.
 When a collision appears (same ID, different envelope), the helper refuses the pick and reports the collision so the caller can surface diagnostics instead of silently overwriting history.